illinois-cs241/illinois-cs241.github.io/_pages/quiz_topics.md

 | Quiz 6 | Thu, Apr 16  | Sat, Apr 18 |
 | Quiz 7 | Thu, Apr 30  | Sat, May 02 |

-Protip 1: CBTF is used by many courses. *Seats may not be available on the later days* - so sign up early to reserve your preferreed day and time.
+* [CBTF](https://cbtf.engr.illinois.edu/) is used by many courses. *Seats may not be available on the later days* - so sign up early to reserve your preferreed day and time.
-Protip 2: If you miss your slot, visit the CBTF in person as soon as possible to see if it can be re-scheduled.
+* If you miss your slot, visit the CBTF in person as soon as possible to see if it can be re-scheduled.

-### Use the CBTF website to book a slot.

-* Slots are in limited supply!
-Book yours today!  [https://cbtf.engr.illinois.edu/](CBTF website)
-* Miss your slot?
-Visit CBTF as soon as possible.
 * Need DRES accomodations?
-Please visit the CBTF website for more informaiton.
+Please visit the [DRES website](https://www.disability.illinois.edu/) for more informaiton.

 ## Quiz 1